aludwig25/academic-kickstart-best/content/publication/2012-Hepokoski-and-Darcy's-Haydn.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Alexander Ludwig (Boston College) asserts that Hepokoski and Darcy's Elements of Sonata Theory: Norms, Types, and Deformations in the Late Eighteenth-Century Sonata unduly marginalizes Haydn's music by persistently labeling it as witty, humorous or deformational.
+abstract = "Alexander Ludwig asserts that Hepokoski and Darcy's Elements of Sonata Theory: Norms, Types, and Deformations in the Late Eighteenth-Century Sonata unduly marginalizes Haydn's music by persistently labeling it as witty, humorous or deformational.
 Ludwig suggests two modifications to this sonata theory that would make it a more historically accurate tool for considering Haydn's music, and by extension a more faithful representation of the body of eighteenth-century instrumental music." abstract_short = ""

 # Featured image thumbnail (optional)